MelKoppens/Compass-HSI/README.md

 # Compass-HSI
-Simple implementation of an HSI (Horizontal Situation Indicator).
+Implementation of an HSI (Horizontal Situation Indicator).